JennifferLockwood/test_plan_template/IEEE_829_test_plan_template.md

 What is the number and severity of defects located?

-<li>Is it possible to compare this to the total number of defects?
+<li>* Is it possible to compare this to the total number of defects?
 This may
 be impossible, as some defects are never detected.
- <li>A defect is something that may cause a failure, and may be acceptable
+ <li> - A defect is something that may cause a failure, and may be acceptable
  to leave in the application.</li>
- <li>A failure is the result of a defect as seen by the User, the system
+ <li> - A failure is the result of a defect as seen by the User, the system
  crashes, etc.</li>

 </li>